the secret behind life's challenges

 Without life's many and varied challenges you'd find yourself sitting safe, sound and staying small in your comfort zone.
 As comfortable and cosy as that may be and may sound, nothing grows inside your comfort zone; the magic and miracles only happen outside your comfort zone.

-And that's reason one, I believe, for challenges arising in our life and why we should embrace each and every challenge that crosses our path.
+That's one reason, if not the primary reason, for challenges arising in our life and why we should embrace each and every challenge that crosses our path.
 When things are running smoothly, when life is sailing by and you're feeling set and comfortable, and then life throws you a curveball, a challenge to overcome, it's simply to help you grow, to help you become a better version of who you already are.

 So when you're starting to get a little bit too comfortable seated on the cosy sofa in your warm comfort zone, before you turn into the inevitable couch potato, life gives you the kick up the proverbial you need and gently shoves you out of your comfort zone and into the zone of magic and miracles.
+And by the way, when I say that it's life that's doing this, what I really mean is it's you, your subconscious.
+Because, after all, we create our own reality.
+No matter what many people claim or believe, you are not a victim of life.

 Think about this again from a slightly different perspective.
 Let's bring a little emotion into the mix.